dmunozmauro/InfoCustomer/README.md

 ## Modified code

-The modified code information will remain in the **"modified-code.txt file"**.
+The modified code information will remain in the **"modified-code.txt"** file.
 Within this, the component and the line of code that underwent changes and/or modifications will be indicated.